tomgxz/Kraken/REPORT.md

 <br>

 ### Stage 3 - Homepage and Settings
   This stage consisted of creating the frontend HTML for the user, including the settings pages.
 Although they lack much tangible functionality, they create the basis for future developers to implement.
-I decided not to complete all of the functionality due to time constraints, and lack of the features being required in the brief.
+I decided to only complete some of the functionality due to time constraints, and the features not being required in the brief.

   First, I created the home page.
-There are two template files `home-nosite.html` and `home-sites.html`, which are called by Flask based on whether the user has any sites stored in the database.
+There are two template files, `home-nosite.html` and `home-sites.html`, which Flask calls based on whether the user has any sites stored in the database.

   Due to there not yet being a way of creating sites, the line `flash([[x.user_id,x.name,x.private] for x in self.Site.query.filter_by(user_id=current_user.user_id).all()])` would never work.

-  Instead, for testing and design purposes, I used the test data `flash([["user1","Site 1",True],["user1","Epic Webpage",False]])` to see how the code handles a user's sites, and I used `and False` in the if block to simulate the user having no sites.
+  Instead, for testing and design purposes, I used the test data `flash([["user1", "Site 1", True],["user1", "Epic Webpage", False]])` to see how the code handles a user's sites, and I used `and False` in the if block to simulate the user having no sites.

 ##### changes to \_\_init\_\_.py
   ```python